umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/General-Settings/index.md

 ## Tracking and Access

-As the final group on the General settings node, you can connect your Google tools with the website.
+As the final group on the General settings, you can connect your Google tools with the website.
 The tools you can connect through here is **Google Analytics**, **Google Tag Manager** and **Google Maps**.

 None of these are required, but we do recommend adding a Google Maps API Key, as they will enable you to use the *Map* widget.